nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >:information_source: Important notes about the input format
 >1.
 Make sure the input `all` is lower caps.
 >2.
-Make sure that the inputted doctor/appointment ID starts with an upper-case D/A and has **exactly** 5 digits in the number following!
+Make sure that the inputted doctor/appointment ID starts with an upper case D/A and has **exactly** 5 digits in the number following!
 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example**: `D12345`, `A54321`
 >